 - Register for the Assessment Certificate Program.

-- Attend the Introduction to Assessment workshop at your home institution.*
+- Attend the online Introduction to Assessment workshop associated with your home institution.*

-- Attend four assessment workshops based on your interests and needs.
+- Attend four core assessment workshops based on your interests and needs.

 - Propose and complete a culminating project based on your assessment interests and needs.